org-metaeffekt/metaeffekt-examples/processors/README.md

 # Processors

-Processors are defined as maven poms.
-These allow combinations of maven executions, script execution and active dependency resolution.

 ## Usage

 If maven is already installed on the system, the pom files can be executed as follows.